Responding to crisis: How to support yourself and your team

 Whether you're caring for yourself or your community, learning more about how you can be anti-racist, taking action to make our workplace equitable, or advocating for democratic processes, there’s always something you can do to help make your community, workplace, and country better.

 We’ve compiled some of our most helpful resources to help you navigate trying times at the individual, manager, and organizational levels.
-Just remember that regardless of whatever life and work throw our way, you shouldn’t have to face it alone.
+Remember that regardless of whatever life and work throw our way, you shouldn’t have to face it alone.

 Resources for individuals